Create an automation from scratch in ActiveCampaign

 To add a Wait action:

-3. After placing the “Wait” condition, you’ll be presented with a modal window giving you the option to choose between waiting for a specific period of time or waiting until specific conditions are met.
-Note that if you choose “Wait… until specific conditions are met,” you still have the opportunity to specify a time limit so you could say, “Wait seven days OR until the link in the email is clicked, then proceed with the automation.”
+3. You’ll be presented with the "Add a Wait Condition" modal window giving you the option to choose between waiting for a "set period of time," "Until a specific day and/or time," "Until a custom date field matches," or "Until specific conditions are met."
+Note that if you choose to wait until specific conditions are met, you still have the option to specify a time limit in case the conditions aren't met within a specific time period.

-For our purposes here, the “Wait… until specific conditions are met” option makes the most sense because we can proceed with the automation as soon as they’ve performed the target behavior.
+For our purposes here, the wait "Until specific conditions are met” option makes the most sense because we can proceed with the automation as soon as they’ve performed the target behavior.

-I am setting my conditions to “Actions > Has clicked on a link” in “Welcome email” and am selecting a link I used in my email.
+I am setting my conditions to “Actions > Has clicked on a link” in “Welcome email,” and am selecting a link I used in my email.

-After you’ve set your condition, click “Save.”
+6. After you’ve set your condition, click “Save.”

 Add “If/Else” conditions